 The length of a course is indicated after the course title.
 Courses are offered either semester or yearlong.
-A/B means the course meets every other day.
-On a regular schedule, classes meet for 85 minutes.
+A/B indicates the course meets every other day.
+AB indicates that a course meets everyday.
+On a regular schedule day, students attend four classes and the classes meet for 85 minutes.
+Students complete a minimum of eight (8) credits per school year.
+Course descriptions are arranged alphabetically by the subject area.